-- When deciding eligibility, PATH must consider your domestic violence and safety issues. - Domestic violence includes physical abuse, emotional/verbal abuse, sexual assault, rape, and threats of violence to control you. - If you are being abused or are in fear of abuse, you can go immediately to Family or Criminal Court to ask for an order of protection.
+- When determining whether you are eligible for shelter, PATH must consider your domestic violence and safety issues. - Domestic violence includes physical abuse, emotional/verbal abuse, sexual assault, rape, and threats of violence to control you.
+Domestic violence can occur between intimate partners but also family members or anyone with whom you are closely associated. - If you are being abused or are in fear of abuse, you can go immediately to Family or Criminal Court to ask for an order of protection.
 If you have a new or old order of protection, give a copy to PATH and NOVA workers. - NOVA cannot require you to have a police report or an order of protection.
 But, if you have these documents, give copies to NOVA and to your family worker. - You may go to or contact the NOVA office at any time.
-The number is 917-521-3965.
+The number is 928-252-4005.
 Your confidentiality will be protected. - If you want to file a police report for domestic violence, but have been unable to do so at a precinct, you may file a report at a Family Justice Center (FJC), a special domestic violence office that aims to reduce barriers faced by victims of domestic violence who are seeking help.
 For the FJC in your area, call 311.